PoliticalGraveyard.com

 McRae, T. C., Jr. — of Prescott, Nevada County, Ark.
 Democrat.
 Alternate delegate to Democratic National Convention from Arkansas, 1940.
 Presumed deceased.
 Burial location unknown.

-Relatives: Son of Duncan L. McRae and Mary Ann (Chipman) McRae; cousin of Thomas Banks Cabaniss; married, December 17, 1874, to Amelia A. White; great-grandfather of Thomas Chipman McRae IV.
-See McRae family of Arkansas.
+Relatives: Son of Duncan L. McRae and Mary Ann (Chipman) McRae; married, December 17, 1874, to Amelia A. White; great-grandfather of Thomas Chipman McRae IV; cousin *** of Thomas Banks Cabaniss.

 McRae, Thomas Chipman IV (1938-2004) — of Arkadelphia, Clark County, Ark.
 Born in El Dorado, Union County, Ark., June 11, 1938.
 Democrat.
 Foundation executive; delegate to Arkansas state constitutional convention, 1979; candidate for Governor of Arkansas, 1990.
 Episcopalian.
 Died, of amyotrophic lateral sclerosis (Lou Gehrig's disease), in Arkadelphia, Clark County, Ark., January 29, 2004 (age 65 years, 232 days).
 Burial location unknown.